 A gorgeous Raga Prelude suggests the unfolding of an ancient narrative.
 Michael Harrison based it on a melodic archetype from North Indian music, Raga Yaman, similar to the Lydian mode.
-Arvo P?rt's Spiegel Im Spiegel and Gounod's Ave Maria (based on the famous arpeggiated figuration from Bach's Prelude in C Major from The Well-Tempered Clavier, Book I) are also offered on this recording (both executed in just intonation).
-The title track, Time Loops, offers a brilliant and delightful new take on Ave Maria: the piano part was recorded and played backwards through a computer while the cello rendered the melody in retrograde (reverse order).
+Arvo Part's Spiegel Im Spiegel and Gounod's Ave Maria (based on the famous arpeggiated figuration from Bach's Prelude in C Major from The Well-Tempered Clavier, Book I) are also offered on this recording (both executed in just intonation).
+The title track to Time Loops offers a brilliant and delightful new take on Ave Maria: the piano part was recorded and played backwards through a computer while the cello rendered the melody in retrograde (reverse order).
 A straightforward performance of Gounod's original follows that inspired reconstruction.

-The concluding work, Hijaz, was commissioned by the Young People's Chorus of New York City, under the direction of Francisco J. N??ez, and premiered in 2011 at the 92nd Street Y in New York.
-"My intention while composing Hijaz was to invoke a sense of pilgrimage, either to a wondrous, natural or holy place," wrote Michael Harrison, "or, metaphorically, to a sacred place within us.
+The concluding work Hijaz was commissioned by the Young People's Chorus of New York City, under the direction of Francisco J. Nunez, and premiered in 2011 at the 92nd Street Y in New York.
+"My intention was to invoke a sense of pilgrimage, either to a wondrous, natural or holy place," Harrison says, "or metaphorically, to a sacred place within us.
 The chorus represents the soul of the journeyer.
-The melismatic melodies are meant to give a sense of the searing sun and wind amongst the desert and mountainous landscapes.
+The melodies are meant to give a sense of the searing sun and wind amongst the desert and mountainous landscapes.
 The pulsing rhythms trace our footsteps, and those of our camels or horses, as we make our way on the path of self-discovery.
 The text is comprised of vowels, South Indian rhythmic and tabla syllables, and a universal prayer that I wrote for the work."